poiu-de/coat/site/content/docs/user_guide/05_example_config.md

 ### Example config file generation

-The annotation processor generates an example config file (according to the specification of Java `.properties` files) for each annotated interface.
+The annotation processor generates an example config file (conforming to the specification of Java `.properties` files) for each annotated interface.
 That example contains an entry for each accessor method.